NaiboWang/HFL-CS6203-NaiboShiqi/README.md

     For this case, every round the coordinator will select 3x0.7, i.e., 2 workers to train.

 If you want to run the distributed federated averaging algorithm without secret sharing, just set `--secret_share=0` for all three workers and the coordinator.
+After the training, you can quit all workers by `Ctrl+C` one by one.

 -----
 #### **Federated brain and federated brain_v2 algorithm in a single-machine simulation environment**